 York Region Opioid Action Plan

-The Opioid Education and Response Workgroup (OERW), in consultation with people who have lived experience, developed the York Region Opioid Action Plan that outlines recommendations to reduce opioid harms under four pillars:
+In consultation with people who have lived experience The Opioid Education and Response Workgroup (OERW) now known as The Community Opioid and Drug Response Collaborative (CODRC) developed the York Region Opioid Action Plan outlining recommendations to reduce opioid harms under four pillars:

 - Harm reduction

 In addition to actions under the four pillars, the Opioid Action Plan calls for ongoing monitoring of opioid-related trends followed by early warning and response, as required.
 The Plan also highlights the need to address stigma surrounding substance use and addiction and the importance of agency participation and collaboration.